New Resource

 The 2017 Security Incident — What Happened

-The HandBrake team detected the breach, issued a public advisory, provided SHA checksum verification instructions, and took the compromised server offline.
-The incident only affected macOS downloads from one specific mirror during that narrow window.
+The HandBrake team detected the breach quickly, issued public advisories, provided SHA checksum verification instructions, and removed the compromised mirror.
+The incident affected macOS downloads exclusively from one mirror during a five-day window.
+The source code itself was never tampered with.

 Is HandBrake Safe Now?